Relationships and Health Education (RHE)

 'Life to the Full' is a fully resourced Scheme of Work in Relationships and Health Education (RHE) for Catholic primary schools which embraces and fulfils the new statutory curriculum.
 Taught with a spiral approach to learning, in which pupils will revisit the same topics at an age-appropriate stage through their school life, the programme includes teaching about personal health, physical and emotional wellbeing, strong emotions, private parts of the body, personal relationships, family structures, trusted adults, growing bodies, puberty, periods, life cycles, the dangers of social media, where babies come from, an understanding of the Common Good and living in the wider world.
 The entire teaching is underpinned with a religious understanding that our deepest identity is as a child of God - created chosen and loved by God.
 The programme is fully inclusive of all pupils and their families.'

-Please find the latest parent newsletter for October 2022:
+Please find the latest parent newsletter:

 Please find access to the online parent portal, via the link below:

 Online Parent Portal – Ten Ten Resources

 This will give you access the lessons taught in school, supported by suggestions for a follow up activity that you can do with your child with at home.
 You will also have access to the Gospel being delivered each week in Liturgical Prayer, supported by key learning which you may want to share with your child.